Hardi185/ReactJS/Redux.md

 <a id="2-slice"></a>
 2. **Slice:**

+- Slices manage a specific part of the state and include both reducers and actions.
 - A slice is a collection of Redux logic for a single feature or state domain (e.g., a "todos" slice).
 - Defined using the createSlice function in Redux Toolkit.
 - Example: